trong0dn/eth-todo-list/README.md

 ![testing](https://user-images.githubusercontent.com/55768917/148163313-1c9c2e49-590a-45b7-9488-69ad739b0a9a.png)

 ## Ganache Personal Blockchain
-A personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates using the truffle suite.
+A personal Ethereum blockchain that you can use to run tests, execute commands, and inspect state while controlling how the chain operates using the truffle suite.
 Each addition and completion of a tasks results in a transaction to the smart contract.

 ![Screenshot 2022-01-04 235850](https://user-images.githubusercontent.com/55768917/148163360-cc8cea95-9cab-4b27-90e3-845c22cd6054.png)